Inflectra/spira-documentation/docs/Migration-and-Integration/Migrating-from-MS-Test-Manager.md

 The migration tool will import the following artifacts:

 - Users (but not their roles and permissions)
+- User story, feature and epic work items as requirements
+- Releases / iterations as releases and sprints
 - Test Plans and their associated Test Suites
 - Test Cases and their associated steps, including any shared test steps
 - Test Runs and their associated test results